-Williamson’s statement to the nations parents claimed to have the best interest of our children at heart.
+Williamson’s statement to the nation’s parents claimed to have the best interest of our children at heart.
 He hoped that his title of ‘Secretary of State for Education‘ would give credibility to his diktat.
 The reality is parents cannot trust the lives of their children to the words of this recently disgraced minister.

 “It is not titles that honour men, but men that honour titles.”- Niccolo Machiavelli

 The same minister who little over a year ago was sacked from his former position as Defence Secretary.
 A ‘Defence minister’ irresponsible enough in his job to create a scandal, the most important job of not only defending the people of this nation and keeping them safe but a job of keeping sensitive information away from those that would do us harm.
 Sensitive information that Williamson either leaked himself or allowed that information to be leaked on his watch.
-A minister with an history that shows he clearly cannot be trusted.
+A minister with a history that shows he clearly cannot be trusted.

-Williamson said “we owe it to the children” to get pupils back in school, as he reassured parents it would be safe.
+Williamson said, “We owe it to the children” to get pupils back in school, as he reassured parents it would be safe.
 But the reality is Williamson cannot guarantee our children’s safety neither can the schools, education authority’s or the government.